The genetic condition Male Pattern Baldness is the most common cause of hair loss worldwide.

 The current one-a-day oral form of finasteride 1mg was first released in 1997 after being developed from an existing higher strength form of the drug used to treat enlarged prostates.
 Following prostate patients’ surprising hair growth – and regrowth – this type II 5α-reductase inhibitor drug was found to be able to hinder production of dihydrotestosterone (DHT).
 DHT binds to the hair follicles along the top of the scalp, from crown to hairline and temples, in men with a genetic predisposition to Male Pattern Hair Loss, causing progressively thinning hair and can lead to baldness.
 Therefore, by blocking DHT formation, the hair had a better chance of growing normally.

 When it was first released as a male hair loss treatment, finasteride in 1mg oral doses was known by its initial brand name Propecia which was produced exclusively by pharma company Merck.
-Despite this exclusivity expiring in 2013, and many other brands of finasteride now being available, some people still refer to finasteride as Propecia, regardless of the actual brand name.
+Despite this exclusivity expiring in 2013, and many other brands of finasteride now being available, some people still refer to finasteride as Propecia, regardless of the actual brand name – akin to referring to vacuum cleaners as ‘Hoovers’ or non-brand cola as ‘Coke’.

-Although there are small risks of side effects associated with finasteride use, affecting around 2 per cent of users, it is widely considered safe, effective and tolerable – hence it’s MHRA licence and FDA approval.
-Because this possibility does exist however, and some of the potential side effects – understood to wear off once treatment is stopped – include mood disturbance, decreased libido and erectile dysfunction, some men wish to follow minoxidil-only treatment courses.
+Although there are small risks of side effects associated with finasteride use, affecting around 2 per cent of users, it is widely considered safe, effective and tolerable.
+Because this possibility does exist however, and some of the potential side effects – which will usually wear off once treatment is stopped – include mood disturbance, decreased libido and erectile dysfunction, some men wish to follow minoxidil-only treatment courses.
+For more information on possible adverse effects of Propecia, the Patient Information Leaflet (PIL) which is provided inside boxes of Propecia can be found here.

 In order to bring a third option to the table, researchers hope to develop a topical finasteride solution as the side effect profile of drugs applied directly to the skin tend to have less risks than those taken orally.